 Tales for Tots (ages 2 to 5)

-This FREE monthly program helps develop early learning about art fundamentals as participants engage with story books and simple craft activities that related to art on display in the galleries.
+This FREE monthly program helps develop early learning of art through storytelling and a simple craft activity related to art on display in the galleries.
 Two sessions are offered each month to accommodate a maximum of 25 participants per session.